Maryland Federal Gun Lawyer

 - Delivery, transportation, or acceptance of a firearm with a serial number that has been changed, removed, or destroyed

 Three-time offenders of a felony crime of violence — such as burglary, assault, robbery, or drug trafficking — or felons who are subjected to domestic restraining orders, have a prior conviction for domestic assault, or who were dishonorably discharged from the military, are also included in this list.
 A Maryland firearm attorney can help you understand your eligibility.

 Defending a Federal Firearms Case

-An experienced federal weapons charges lawyer will work hard to challenge government’s alleged evidence with an aggressive defense.
+An experienced federal weapons charges attorney in Maryland will work hard to challenge government’s alleged evidence with an aggressive defense.
 For you to be found guilty, the prosecutor must prove every element of the crime as charged.
 For example, to prove a straw purchase case the federal prosecutor must show the offender knew that he was lying or giving the dealer false identification.
 Otherwise, there can be no conviction.

-If the weapon was discovered in a vehicle, the defensive strategy may hinge on your Maryland federal weapon attorney’s ability to successfully argue that the search and seizure that led to the discovery of the weapon was unconstitutional.
-One strategy a skilled federal gun lawyer might use is to posit that the law enforcement officer who stopped the vehicle did not have probable cause to detain the client.
+If the weapon was discovered in a vehicle, the defensive strategy may hinge on your attorney’s ability to successfully argue that the search and seizure that led to the discovery of the weapon was unconstitutional.
+One strategy a skilled lawyer might use is to posit that the law enforcement officer who stopped the vehicle did not have probable cause to detain the client.
 Or, the officer did not prove to the court that he or she had a valid reason for conducting the search of the vehicle that lead to the discovery of the weapon.

 Depending on the circumstances, your attorney may be able to defend you by maintaining that you were justified in possessing a firearm due to certain necessities, because of duress, or being under imminent threat of bodily harm or death.